Ultrasound Signal Processing: From Models to Deep Learning: Fundamentals of US acquisition

 \subsection{Array designs}

 Depending on the application, different transducer types may be preferred.
-Either due to physical constraints, or by having desireable imaging properties.
+Either due to physical constraints, or by having desirable imaging properties.
 Commonly used transducer geometries include linear-, convex- and phased arrays.
 Effectively, the transducer array, consisting of elements, spatially samples the array response.
 Typically, these array elements have a center-to-center spacing (pitch) of $\lambda/2$ or less, in order to avoid spatial aliasing.
 In general, a higher number of elements yields a better resolution image, but this consequently increases size, complexity, and bandwidth requirements.
-Especially for 3D arrays, having a high element density, this can be problematic due to the vast number of physical connections present in hardware.
+Especially for 2D arrays (used in 3D imaging), the high number of transducer elements can be problematic in implantation due to the vast number of physical hardware connections.
 Other than translating to an increase in cost and complexity, it also raises power consumption.
-In those cases, often some form of microbeamforming is applied in the front-end, combining individual channel signals early in the signal chain.
-Other works have shown that similar reductions in channel counts can be achieved trough subsampled arrays, either by smart array designs \citep{Cohen2020} or by learning subsampling patterns from data in a task-adaptive fashion \citep{huijben2020learning}.
+In those cases, often some form of micro-beamforming is applied in the front-end, combining individual channel signals early in the signal chain.

+Similar reductions in data rates can be achieved through sub-sampling of the receive channels.
+Trivial approaches include uniform or random sub-sampling, at the cost of reduced resolution, and more pronounced aliasing artifacts (grating lobes).
+Several works have showed that these effects can be mitigated either by principled array designs \citep{Cohen2020} \cite{Song2020}, or by learning sub-sampling patterns from data in a task-adaptive fashion \citep{huijben2020learning}.